ethereum/ethereum-org-website/src/content/nft/index.md

 Most NFTs are built using a consistent standard known as [ERC-721](/developers/docs/standards/tokens/erc-721/).
 However there are other standards that you might want to look into.
 The [ERC-1155](https://blog.enjincoin.io/erc-1155-the-crypto-item-standard-ac9cf1c5a226) standard allows for semi-fungible tokens which is particularly useful in the realm of gaming.
 And more recently, [EIP-2309](https://eips.ethereum.org/EIPS/eip-2309) has been proposed to make minting NFTs a lot more efficient.
 This standard lets you mint as many as you like in one transaction!

-After building and deploying an NFT contract, interact with it on-chain or using using services like the [Alchemy NFT API](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api) to instantly find, verify, and display your NFT.
-Get started with Alchemy [here](https://alchemy.com/?a=a089e4c0b3
-).

 ## Further reading {#further-reading}

 - [Crypto art data](https://cryptoart.io/data) – Richard Chen, updated automatically